 France and particularly Paris maintains a strong demand.
 The best places usually sell within the first couple of visits.
 You must be prepared to make an offer immediately, and in most cases for the asking price.

 We work exclusively for you, the buyer, and take no commissions from the agencies.
-The agencies, therefore, are quick to contact us when new properties come into their hands.
+The agencies know that we represent serious buyers and, therefore, are quick to contact us when new properties come into their hands, often before the property is put on the market.

 Once the property is found, here’s what you can expect the process to be: